Freezing! Armies before 0AD at Avignon 2019

 The table was almost devoid of feature, with only a couple of patches of basic agriculture featuring in a meaningful position.

-" You plonker! " The Kushans had a Double Death Star, possibly in anticipation of one of the surprises said at the time by those on internet forums to be coming up in the final part of the Star Wars nine-ology of movies, and this behemoth was teed up to trundle down the centre as the largest block of Cataphracts ever seen protected its left flank and a skirmishing force of half hearted cavalry sat as wingmen on the other.
+" Fabrique en Belgique! " The Kushans had a Double Death Star, possibly in anticipation of one of the surprises said at the time by those on internet forums to be coming up in the final part of the Star Wars nine-ology of movies, and this behemoth was teed up to trundle down the centre as the largest block of Cataphracts ever seen protected its left flank and a skirmishing force of half hearted cavalry sat as wingmen on the other.

 The Kushan Empire